Professor of Psychology and Politics

 Jacquet, J., Dietrich, M., & Jost, J.T.
 (2014).
 The ideological divide and climate change opinion: “Top-down” and “bottom-up” approaches.
 Frontiers in Psychology, 5, 01458.
 DOI: 10.3389/fpsyg.2014.01458

 Jost, J.T., Hawkins, C.B., Nosek, B.A., Hennes, E.P., Stern, C., Gosling, S.D., & Graham, J. (2014).
 Belief in a just god (and a just society): A system justification perspective on religious ideology.
 Journal of Theoretical and Philosophical Psychology, 34, 56-81.

 Jost, J. T., & Krochik, M. (2014).
-Ideological differences in dpistemic motivation: Implications for attitude structure, depth of information processing, susceptibility to sersuasion, and stereotyping.
+Ideological differences in epistemic motivation: Implications for attitude structure, depth of information processing, susceptibility to persuasion, and stereotyping.
 Advances in Motivation Science (Vol. 1, pp. 181–231).

 Jost, J.T., Nam, H. Amodio, D., & Van Bavel, J.J.
 (2014).
 Political neuroscience: The beginning of a beautiful friendship.
 Advances in political psychology (Vol. 35, Supplement 1), 3-42.

 Kugler, M., Jost, J.T., & Noorbaloochi, S. (2014).
 Another look at moral foundations theory: Do authoritarianism and social dominance orientation explain liberal-conservative differences in ‘‘moral’’ intuitions?
 Social Justice Research, 27, 413-431.

 Liviatan, I., & Jost, J.T.
 (2014).
 A social-cognitive analysis of system justification goal striving.
 Social Cognition, 32, 95-129.